-AILET Exam 2025: Exam Dates, Eligibility, Application Form, Exam Pattern, Admit Card, Syllabus, Result, Counselling
+AILET 2026: Online Form Link (OUT), Pattern, Admit Card, Syllabus, Result, Counselling

 All India Law Entrance Test

-The All India Law Entrance Test is a national-level examination held every year for admission into BA LL.B.
+The All India Law Entrance Test (AILET) is a national-level examination held every year for admission into BA LL.B.
 (Hons.), LL.M., and Ph.D. courses at National Law University, Delhi.
-For the 2025 admission cycle, the AILET is expected to be held on December 1, 2024 (Sunday).
-Results are expected by late December, and counselling will likely begin in January 2025.
-Unlike the CLAT, the AILET is organised for the benefit of NLU Delhi with very limited seats: only 110 for the BA LL.B. program, 70 for the LL.M., and a few for the Ph.D. programs.
+For the 2026 admission cycle, the AILET will be held on December 14, 2025.
+Results are expected by late December followed by the counselling process..
+Unlike the CLAT, the AILET is organized for the benefit of NLU Delhi with very limited seats: only 110 for the BA LL.B. program, 70 for the LL.M., and a few for the Ph.D. programs.
 About 30,000 candidates appeared for the test in 2024, making the competition really hard.

 AILET exam is usually held in offline mode and is rated hard to moderate, mainly due to the very few seats and the high AILET cutoffs (above 90 marks out of 150 for the general category in BA LL.B., most of the time).
 The candidates are tested on English, Logical Reasoning, Current Affairs, and Legal Aptitude for the law entrance and on subject-related knowledge and essay writing skills for LL.M.
 AILET scores are accepted only by NLU Delhi, making it an important opportunity for law aspirants aiming to study at this top university.